By Dr J Floor Anthoni (2001)

 impact on marine environments.

-themselves that the climate is changing globally due to the side effects
+the climate is changing globally due to the side effects of human existence.

 pathogen discharge: disease-causing organisms